Conneaut Creek water in the Ohio-Pennsylvania Steelhead Alley watershed

 Local plan

-Check the Conneaut gauge, ODNR map, PFBC access context, regulations for the state you will fish, and the weather.
-Pick one public access and keep a nearby Lake Erie tributary as a backup.
+Check the Conneaut gauge, ODNR map, PFBC access context, rules for the state you will fish, and the weather.
+Pick one public access and keep a nearby Lake Erie smaller stream as a backup.

 Backup water